crossbario/autobahn-python/README.md

    * usable for clients and servers
    * companion client libraries for jQuery and Android

 Testsuite
 ---------

 Autobahn WebSockets also includes a WebSockets test suite which can used to test client and server implementations for protocol conformance.
-The test suite includes over 200 test cases and has broad protocol coverage.
+The test suite includes nearly 300 test cases and has broad protocol coverage.

 Using WebSocket Flash bridge